The following year-round opportunities are available at Cinema/Chicago.

 For a full job description and application requirements, click here.

 The Travel Coordinator is responsible for all making travel arrangements for visiting filmmakers and invited guests.
 Duties include sending travel invitations to filmmakers, jury members and special guests of the Festival, coordinating airline travel and hotel accommodations and welcoming them to Chicago.
 Will be expected to work within a budget and maintain good relationships with airline and hotel partners.
 Will work closely with programming, hospitality, transportation, marketing, publicity, operations and special events.
 Must be extremely well organized, detail oriented, polite and professional, and have strong writing skills.
 Position begins mid-August and runs through the end of October.

 Duties include managing the schedule of airport pick-ups and drop-offs for all festival guests, overseeing the drivers’ schedules, and attending to guests’ local transportation requirements.
 Must have familiarity with the downtown locations and traffic conditions.
 Good driving skills, detail orientated, polite with professional manner.
+Clean driving record required.
 Late-September through end of October.

-Duties include attending to the Main Competition Jury or New Directors Jury, work with programming team to build itineraries (screening times, meals, etc).
+Duties include attending to Festival guests (filmmakers, jury members, and invited guests) according to their respective itineraries.
+Drivers will work closely with Transportation Manager.
 Good driving skills, familiarity with the city of Chicago, and a clean driving record are required.
 Night and weekend availability is a must.
 During the Festival only.
-Please send your resume and clean driving record to transportation@
+Please include clean driving record with application.

 Works with Ticketing Manager to oversee the Festival box office.
 Requires good organizational and customer service skills.
 Responsible for scheduling employee hours, implementing daily procedures, balancing daily sales and taking inventory of box office supplies.
 Early September through the end of October.
 Evening and weekend hours required.